 Canyon Village

 We went to the Canyon Village to go to the education center.
 In the center, there is a bookstore, theater, gift shop, a help desk, restrooms, and a 3D model of the park.
-It was really nice.
-The Canyon Village also has a post office, sports store, restaurant, and a general store.
+You can also talk with rangers and get any of your questions answered.
+The center itself was really nice.

-The Norris Geyser Basin is one of the more popular geyser areas in Yellowstone.
 The two main areas in the basin are the Back Basin and Porcelain Basin.
 There are over 2 miles of boardwalk that you can walk to see the geysers.

 It is a short walk from the parking area to get to the Norris Museum.
 The museum has an open air foyer that is different and I think is pretty cool looking.
 Tonya and I spent our time in the Porcelain Basin.
-Porcelain Basin is more open than the Back Basin area.
-It was a great last stop for the day.

 You never know when you are going to see wildlife in Yellowstone.
 As we were driving to West Yellowstone, we stopped to see a couple elk that were grazing near the road.